rails/rails/guides/source/active_record_validations.md

 After reading this guide, you will know:

-* How to use the built-in Active Record validation helpers and options.
+* How to use the built-in Active Record validations and options.
 * How to check the validity of objects.
 * How to create conditional and strict validations.
 * How to create your own custom validation methods.